DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

 A mutable resource can only be bound once to an SRB object.
 If multiple variations are required, a number of SRB objects should be created.
 For a very frequently changning resources, dynamic variables can be used.
-Dynamic resoruces can be bound multiple times to the same SRB object, but are less efficient from performance point of view.
+Dynamic resources can be bound multiple times to the same SRB object, but are less efficient from performance point of view.
 Refer to [this post](http://diligentgraphics.com/2016/03/23/resource-binding-model-in-diligent-engine-2-0/) for more details.